 - Congestion is not a regular part of Tacoma living.

-Tacoma and the surrounding metropolitan area has over 200,000 in population, but feels manageable— neither too big nor too small.
+- A metropolitan population of over 200,000 — neither too big nor too small.

-- Outstanding views of Mount Rainier and the Olympic Peninsula mountain range
+- Natural beauty with outstanding views of Mount Rainier and the Olympic Peninsula mountain range

 - Public transportation